holochain/holochain-rust/doc/holochain_101/src/zome/zome_functions.md

 # Zome Functions

-Finally, it is time to address the core application logic of Zomes.
+It is time to address the core application logic of Zomes.

 What Zome functions you write depends, of course, on what you are building your application to do.
 By exposing a number of native capacities of Holochain to Zomes, developers have been given access to a rich suite of tools that offer limitless ways they can be combined.
 Holochain achieves this by exposing core functions to the WASM code of Zomes.